CodeMuz/TechTest2025/php/Part2.md

 User 2 generates Scratchards with Score >= 16 at a rate of P = 0.20 (1 in 5), where S = 16
 ```

-**i)** The scratchcards should be as random as possible, but if duplicate numbers are shown to a user it's not an issue
+**i)** The scratchcards should be as random as possible, if duplicate numbers are shown to a user it's not an issue

 **Using the interface in part 1 and the Authentication in part 2, how would you generate scratchards for each user?**